Board of Zoning Appeals

 [posted when available]

-[Agenda and meeting packet is posted on the Agenda and Minutes web page]
+The agenda and meeting packet is posted on the Diligent Portal.

 General Information

 • The BZA meets the first Wednesday of the month.
-Public welcome to attend.
+The public is welcome to attend.

 • Meeting dates or application submission deadlines may be moved due to holidays and holiday newspaper publication.
 Follow the posted schedule.